-On Wednesday, after the tree has been decorated with approximately 2,000 ornaments and 1,250 LED lights, The Christmas Tree Lighting takes place.
+After the tree has been decorated with approximately 2,000 ornaments and 1,250 LED lights, The Christmas Tree Lighting takes place.
 As a special guest pushes the big red button that turns on the tree’s lights, everyone sings “O Christmas Tree.”
-It’s a century old tradition that never gets old.
+It’s a century-old tradition that never gets old.

-Even if you can’t make it for this wonderful Thanksgiving tradition, the tree, along with the festive décor and magical atmosphere, will remain present throughout the holidays.
+The tree along with the festive décor and magical atmosphere will remain present throughout the holidays.
 In fact, The Omni Homestead Resort is the perfect family escape to experience the tradition, memories and magic of Christmas festivities, which begin each year shortly before Christmas and last through New Year’s Day.

 Learn more about the holiday season at The Omni Homestead Resort.

 Omni La Costa Resort & SpaIt’s a bird.
 It’s a plane.
 It’s a parachuting Santa Claus?